open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 and to extend the `LogRecordProcessor` with an `Enabled` operation.

-The addition of `LoggerConfig.minimum_severity_level` is supposed to serve the (3) use case in an easy to setup and efficient way.
+The addition of `LoggerConfig.minimum_severity_level` is supposed to serve the (3) use case in an easy-to-setup and efficient way.

 The addition of `LoggerConfig.disabled_on_sampled_out_spans` can serve the (4) use case in a declarative way configured on the SDK level